 Nominated BEST TRUE-CRIME PODCAST at British Podcast Awards 2018.
 Subscribe via iTunes, Podcast Addict, Podbean, Stitcher, Tune-In, Otto Radio, Spotify or Acast.

-Episode Thirty-Five: On Thursday 18th February 1972, outside flat 21 of 35 Bryanston Square in London's West End, a group of killers attempted to murder the exiled Iraqi General Abd ar-Razzaq Said al-Naif, but his assassination was left in the hands of a truly unusual man.
+On Thursday 18th February 1972, outside of flat 21 at 35 Bryanston Square in London's West End, a group of hired killers attempted to murder the exiled Iraqi General Abd ar-Razzaq Said al-Naif.
+Four men escaped, one was accused, but no-one was found guilty.
+So what happened?

 CLICK HERE to download the Murder Mile podcast via iTunes and to receive the latest episodes, click "subscribe".
 You can listen to it now by clicking the PLAY button on the embedded media player below.
 For transcripts of each episode?
 Click "Podcast Transcripts".